espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Partitions with blank offsets will start after the previous partition, or after the partition table in the case of the first partition.

 App partitions have to be at offsets aligned to 0x10000 (64K).
-If you leave the offset field blank, the tool will automatically align the partition.
+If you leave the offset field blank,  ``gen_esp32part.py`` will automatically align the partition.
 If you specify an unaligned offset for an app partition, the tool will return an error.

 Sizes and offsets can be specified as decimal numbers, hex numbers with the prefix 0x, or size multipliers K or M (1024 and 1024*1024 bytes).